serpentk/roguelike-dungeon-generator/README.md

 # roguelike-dungeon-generator

-This crate provides an abstract interface for roguelike name generator and some generator implementations
+This crate provides an abstract interface for roguelike dungeon generator and some generator implementations

 ## ToDo